kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 This KEP will support a new value for this field, `Rapid`, which on feature flag disablement will be interpreted as `Always`.
-If `restartPolicy: Rapid` is set or inherited for a container, that container will follow the new Rapid backoff curve.
+If `restartPolicy: Rapid` is set or inherited for a container and the feature flag for this feature is turned on for a given cluster, that container will follow the new Rapid backoff curve.

 Due to configuring this as another option to this field, this would make Rapid backoff possible for restartable init (aka sidecar) containers, Pods,